Discussion series 'Monthly topics'

 Copyright: Bodara GmbH

 ‘Higher big tech density than in Silicon Valley.’
 That's what the Greater Zurich Area location promotion organisation writes on its website.
-Big names are settling in Zurich: Microsoft, Google, Palantir, Anthropic.
+Big names are settling in Zurich: Google, Microsoft, Palantir, Anthropic.
 What they all have in common is that they are increasingly active in the military sector.
 And they are gradually becoming the operating system of public infrastructure.
 In this system, laws and democratic decision-making processes no longer apply – instead, it is the attitudes of corporate executives and the interests of shareholders that prevail.

 Is Zurich transforming from a banking city to a tech armament hub?
 What does this mean in a legal, political and social context?
 Should public-law location organisations court companies like Palantir?
 And what responsibility do we bear as an urban society when we profit from these global businesses?